 The answer is, “not necessarily.”

-As Meisterhunde Rottweiler breeders highlights, some potential temperament and personality differences distinguish adult male Rottweilers from adult female Rottweilers.
+As Meisterhunde Rottweiler breeders highlight, some potential temperament and personality differences distinguish adult male Rottweilers from adult female Rottweilers.

 However, both adult males and adult females tend to bond less easily if there is another Rottweiler of the same gender in the family.